mgdm/htmlq/README.md

 # htmlq
 Like jq, but for HTML.
-Uses CSS selectors to extract bits content from HTML files.
+Uses CSS selectors to extract content from HTML files.
 Mozilla's MDN has a good <a href="https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Selectors">reference for CSS selector syntax</a>.

 ## Usage